Questioning the Survey Responses of Large Language Models: Introduction

 Surveys have a long tradition in social science research as a means for gathering statistical information about the characteristics, values, and opinions of human populations~\citep{groves2009survey}.
 Insights from surveys inform policy interventions, business decisions, and science across various domains.
 Surveys typically consist of a series of well-curated questions in a multiple-choice format, with unambiguous framing and a set of answer choices carefully selected by domain experts.
 Surveys are then presented to groups of individuals and their answers are aggregated to gain statistical insights about the populations that these groups of individuals represent.

 Many established survey questionnaires together with the carefully collected answer statistics are publicly available.
 Machine learning researchers have identified the potential benefits of building on this valuable data resource to study large language models (LLMs).
 Survey questions offer a way to systematically prompt LLMs, and the aggregate statistics over answers collected by surveying human populations serve as a reference point for evaluation.
 As a result, the use of surveys has recently gained popularity for studying LLMs' biases \citep{santurkar2023opinions, durmus2023towards}.
-At the same time, researchers in the social sciences have explored using LLMs to emulate the survey responses of specific human populations~\citep{argyle2022out, lee2023can}.
-If effective proxies, simulated responses could augment or replace the expensive data collection process of human responses.
+Also prompting LLMs with survey questions, researchers in the social sciences have explored using LLMs to emulate the survey responses of human populations~\citep{argyle2022out, lee2023can}.
+If effective proxies, simulated responses could augment or replace the expensive data collection process involving human subjects and provide insights into subpopulations that are otherwise hard to reach.

 It is tempting to prompt LLMs with survey questions, due to their syntactic similarity to question answering tasks~\citep{brown20gpt3, liang2022holistic}.
 However, it is a priori unclear how to interpret their answers.
-Rather than knowledge testing, surveys seek to elicit aggregate statistics over individuals, providing an unbiased view on the properties of the population they represent.
+Rather than knowledge testing, surveys seek to elicit aggregate statistics over individuals, providing an unbiased view on the properties of the population they are targeting.
 The quality of survey data hinges on the validity and robustness of the conclusions that can be drawn from it.
-Clearly, running a survey on LLMs is different from interrogating humans and comes with distinct challenges.
-While much research has gone into carefully designing surveys to ensure faithful human responses, it is unclear whether prompting LLMs with the same surveys satisfies similar premises out-of-the-box.
-We devote this work to gain insights into LLMs' survey responses, what we can expect to learn from them, and to what extent they resemble those of human populations.
+Clearly, running a survey on LLMs is different from interrogating humans and thus it comes with distinct challenges.
+While much research has gone into carefully designing surveys to ensure faithful human responses, it is unclear whether prompting LLMs with the same surveys satisfies similar premises.
+We devote this work to gain systematic insights into the survey responses of LLMs, what we can expect to learn from them, and to what extent they resemble those of human populations.